Log in

 These clients may be important because they generate a lot of projected revenue, open up new areas for future growth or lead to valuable publicity and prestige.
 Because they’re integral to the company’s success, it’s worth spending extra time maximizing your service and exploring additional business opportunities with them.

-For example, a SaaS company may assign one or more key account managers to look after those enterprise clients that represent the most significant source of revenue for the business.
+For example, a Software as a Service company may assign one or more key SaaS account managers to look after those enterprise clients that represent the most significant source of revenue for the business.

 Strategic account management